 Streets of Old Grand Rapids, a detailed recreation of an 1890s street scene.

 Temporary exhibits have ranged from massive touring shows like "Bodies Revealed" to locally curated collections like "All Dressed Up - 1950s Style."
+Most temporary exhibits include interactive features that make them engaging for the whole family.
 One of the biggest shows in the Museum's history was here in 2013 - "Titanic: The Artifact Exhibition."

 Upcoming Events